Shygois/my-first-project/README.md

 ### To create a branch and switch to it,
 use git checkout -b name-of-branch

 # Scrum master todos
 step 1: create repo
 step 2: protect the main/master branch
 step 3: add the members of your group to the project

+# Regular team members
+step 1: Once you're added to the repo, you're going to clone it Step 2: create your branch

 # Git workflow
 step 1: work on your own branch